Introduction

 - 48% plan to adopt them by 2025 (IDC, 2024).

-- Companies combining privileged access management and network segmentation logistics report a 70% decrease in lateral movement during breaches.
+- Organizations combining privileged access management in procurement and network segmentation in logistics report up to a 70% decrease in lateral movement during breaches.

 These trends show that implementing Zero Trust in supply chain management is becoming a standard.